 The gravitational-wave (GW) bursts searches are generic “all-purpose” searches targeting all kinds of fast GW transients, i.e., up to a few seconds duration.
 As they do not rely on an accurate knowledge of the signal waveforms, burst searches are complementary to matched filter searches and allow for an “eyes-wide-open” approach towards a wide variety of potential GW emitters.

-In fact, among the sources for burst-like GW signals, some are relatively well known, both in terms of astrophysical observations and modeling, like the merging of black holes and/or neutron stars, but in most cases the energetics and/or waveforms are highly uncertain.
-These include neutron star collapses, core collapse supernovae, star-quakes associated with magnetar flares, pulsar glitches, etc. Moreover, as we are about to open a new window of astrophysical observation, it's crucial to be ready for yet unknown and unanticipated sources.
+Some sources are well understood, both in terms of astrophysical observations and modelling, like the merging of black holes and/or neutron stars, but in most cases the energetics and/or waveforms are highly uncertain.
+These include neutron star collapses, core collapse supernovae, star-quakes associated with magnetar flares, pulsar glitches, etc. Moreover, as a new window of astrophysical observation has been opened, it is crucial to be ready for yet unknown and unanticipated sources.

-The main focus of our group is on searches which scan continuously the entire sky looking for coherent transients over the network of GW detectors: the so called “all-sky (and all-time) burst searches”.
-This is the most general search for transient GW signals, and it acts as a starting point for more specific searches.
+The main focus of this group is on searches which scan continuously the entire sky looking for coherent transients over the network of gravitational-wave detectors: the so called “all-sky (and all-time) burst searches”.
+This is the most general search for transient gravitational-wave signals, and it acts as a starting point for more specific searches.

 Within this framework, a lot of work has been devoted to the application of un-modeled burst searches to massive binary mergers.